 - Flippable firmness gives you options and makes this bed compatible with all sleep styles.

 - Comes with a lengthy Lifetime Warranty, ensuring your investment goes a long way.

 What Seniors Should Consider Before Choosing Their Next Bed

-When choosing the best mattress in 2019, consider your sleep style, budget, and personal preferences.
+When researching for the best mattresses, consider your sleep style, budget, and personal preferences.
 However, beyond those primary factors, seniors should look for a mattress that includes responsive materials, offers exceptional spinal support, and keeps you sleeping at a comfortable temperature.

 Seniors often experience pain points that aren’t confined to one area; instead, they’re spread throughout the body.